OSGConnect/connectbook/start/data/osgconnect-storage.md

 months may be deleted by OSG Connect staff with or without notifying the user.**

 Files placed within a user's `/public` directory **are publicly accessible**, discoverable and readable by anyone.
-Data is made public via http/https or `stash`, and mirrored to `/cvmfs/stash.osgstorage.org/osgconnect/public` which is available on a large number of systems around the world.
+Data is made public via `stash` transfer mechanisms (which also make data public via http/https), and mirrored to `/cvmfs/stash.osgstorage.org/osgconnect/public` which is available on a large number of systems around the world.

 ### Is there any support for private data?